-Disruptive insurtechs are those that show innovative technologies that have the potential to impact the market landscape.
-Those that have limited capital pose as less of a threat than those with higher amounts of capital, and could pose as the best category of insurtech startups to invest.
+Disruptive insurtechs show innovative technologies that have the potential to impact the market landscape.
+Those that have limited capital pose less of a threat than those with higher amounts of capital, and could present the best opportunities for investment.

 When insurtech competitors establish disruptive innovative capabilities that your organization doesn’t currently possess and these competitors are well funded, the option of direct investment no longer exists.
 Your organization should pursue development of disruptive technology within your organization.